pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/AddingToGRDB.md

 > Tip: For an incremental migration you can use all 3 of `PersistableRecord`, `FetchableRecord` _and_ `@Table`.
 That will allow you to use the query building tools from both GRDB and SQLiteData as you transition.

+> Note: The "reminder" argument is provided to `@Table` do to a naming convention difference between
+> SQLiteData and GRDB.
+More details below.

 Once that is done you will be able to make use of the type-safe and schema-safe query building tools of this library: